 Kristi and her family love living in Park City for all it has to offer.
 They enjoy skiing and all outdoor sports.

-Jody is a member of the PCCF board and co-chaired the Park City Women’s Giving Fund in 2013-2014 during its inaugural year.
+Jody co-chaired the Park City Women’s Giving Fund in 2013-2014 during its inaugural year.
 She also serves on the board of the United Jewish Federation of Utah and currently sits on the National Board of Jewish Federation of North America.
 She is a partner in a family owned commercial real estate and investment company now based in Arizona.
 Prior to moving to Park City, Jody was an officer of the Junior League of Fort Lauderdale, where she co-chaired the South Florida Women’s Business Conference, served as chair of the Architectural Search and Design Committee and Capital Campaign Committee for Temple Dor Dorim, Weston, Florida and was a member of their Executive board.
 Other board positions included the Nova Southeastern University Library, National Council of Jewish Women and Tucson Association of Child Care.

 Jody and her husband now split their time between Park City and Tucson, Arizona.
 They enjoy skiing, traveling, golf, hiking and fly fishing.